rathankalluri/detectcolor/README.md

 This is to detect colors in uploaded image file

-Examples will be added soon.
+Examples are in the uploads folder along with the original image.

+__inti__.py needs to be created..after you fork the build.